-- 82 % of customers go to review site because they want to buy a service or product.
+- 82 % of customers go to the review site because they want to buy a service or product.

 - 89 % make a purchase within a week of visiting review sites and 29 % will do so within a day.

-Possible customers will do research before making a purchase and choosing your small-scale business to do so, and as a main part of that search, review factor in.
-Approx. 70 % look at review when building their shortlist, so if you are still dependent only on old school word-of-mouth and not incorporating reviews into your marketing strategy, you are essentially voiding yourself from the list.
+Possible customers will do research before making a purchase and choosing your small-scale business to do so, and as the main part of that search, review factor in.
+Approx. 70 % look at the review when building their shortlist, so if you are still dependent only on old school word-of-mouth and not incorporating reviews into your marketing strategy, you are essentially voiding yourself from the list.

 Reviews are everywhere

-Majority of people search for reviews and from that 93 % people with incorporate them into their purchase decision.
+Majority of people search for reviews and from those 93 % people with incorporate them into their purchase decision.
 People leave reviews for small-scale business online whether you are gathering or not.
 It is common for feedback, which is left organically to be more negative, as people jump online to exhaust their frustration.

 Therefore, we cannot stress enough how vital it is for small-scale business to collect reviews, because through collection and management you take control of the review left for your company, use the reviews to enhance your services, manage any negativity, as well as see a huge number of other benefits.

-The main aim to share this article is to give you a valuable insight into utilizing reviews for your small business, and how they help to build trust, reassure and inform current and potential customer, create a consistent reputation, as well as see an increase in revenue!
+The main aim to share this article is to give you a valuable insight into utilizing reviews for your small business, and how they help to build trust, reassure and inform the current and potential customer, create a consistent reputation, as well as see an increase in revenue!

 Take a look.

 If you are not able to show or build trust, then trust me, no one is going to use your service.
 The best way to trust and show it for all to see is to collect feedback from your customers in the form of a review and publish as testimonials on your website.

 Reviews offer social proof, with 88% of customers saying they trust review as much as personal recommendations.
 Other people have taken the plunge to use you, they have had a great experience, so display to shopper you can offer them that as well.